 International Students - How to Apply

-We only accept electronic transcripts that are sent directly to North Central College by the issuing institution through the following sources:
+Electronic transcripts must be sent directly to North Central College by the issuing institution through the following sources:

-If your school or Ministry of Education does not use any of these sources, you will need to request they send an official transcript in a sealed envelope via postal mail to our office at:
+If your school or Ministry of Education does not use any of these sources, you must ask them to send an official transcript in a sealed envelope via postal mail to our office at: